Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/create-a-graph-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Graphs and charts for data visualization</a>.
 Display statistics from surveys, polls, quiz forms, questionnaires, and advanced forms.
 Or graph the data in a variety of ways that automatically update as new form data is submitted (great for weight tracking over time).
 * Form permission settings.
 Limit visibility of specialized forms based on user role.
 * Form entry limits.
 Limit a registration form, survey, quiz, or directory submissions to only allow one entry per user, IP, or cookie.
 * <a href="https://formidableforms.com/features/wordpress-schedule-forms-limit-responses/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form scheduling</a>.
-Open and close event registration forms and signup forms on a specific date.
+Open and close event registration and signup forms on a specific date.
 Or close registration forms when the seat limit or team size has been reached.
 Want a form for questions about a planned event that auto closes when the event starts?
 No problem.
 * Conditionally redirect to a custom page after a custom search form, quiz form, calculator form, payment form, support ticket form, or other online form is submitted.
 Help clients get the answers they are looking for, or show a tailored result based on their form selections.
 * We believe that forms should be extendable to meet your needs.
 So we give you access to <a href="https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">customize the form HTML</a> (like Contact Form 7), but still keep the ease and speed of a drag & drop form builder plugin.
 Our team labors for simplicity without sacrificing flexibility.
 * <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Import and export forms, form submissions, styles, and views</a>.
 Quickly move forms, entries, views and styles to another site.
 Need to export leads from a form to another service?
 Check.